 Don’t bombard them with unwanted hard copy information in Edinburgh; most of that ends up in hotel bins.
 Keep your promotional material down to the bare essentials and agree with each individual what, if anything, they would like to receive from you by email or post once they have returned home.
-If they ask you for something then make sure you give them specifically what they have asked for (file formats, tech specs) and don’t delay your response.

 Don’t feel that the promoter owes you something simply because you have their contact details and have had a brief correspondence.
 Don’t add them to your general mailing list unless they ask - by all means ask them if you can add them to your mailing list, but don’t just do it as standard.

-Touring and infomation packs
+Touring and information packs

 If you have already performed your show elsewhere then it is likely that you will have already gathered positive press, good audience numbers, interesting images and possibly recorded footage.
 Collate and have this information available to give or send to promoters that you meet in Edinburgh.